clearbold/craft-campaignmonitor-lists/README.md

 composer require clearbold/craft-campaignmonitor-lists
 ```

+## Usage

 To use:

 After installing and enabling the plugin, you'll need to enter your **API Key** and **Client ID** from your Campaign Monitor account under *Settings > Campaign Monitor Service*.

+After doing so, you can navigate to *Campaign Monitor Lists* in your control panel's sidebar to view your stats.
+Note that data is fetched in real time; response time is based on Campaign Monitor's API.

 ### Subscribe Form

-You can implement a subscribe form in your templates using the following code:
+You can implement a subscribe form in your templates using the following code.
+Note that **Resubscribe** will be set to **true**.

 ```
     <form method="post" action="" accept-charset="UTF-8">